FY2021

 Makoto Sato (Professor, Faculty of Law, Kyoto Sangyo University)

-This training is mainly for FD beginners.
-I have in mind those who are interested in FD but don't know where to start.
-In this program, participants will first be informed about the University Consortium Kyoto and the FD training opportunities it provides.
-Next, we will confirm the basic knowledge about FD.
-One of the essential elements of FD is dialogue between faculty and students.
-In this training, based on the confirmation of basic knowledge of FD, students will learn the basic knowledge (significance of the syllabus and how to describe it, etc.), which is the first step in dialogue between faculty and students.
+This training program is mainly for FD beginners.
+We have in mind those who are interested in FD but don’t know where to start.
+In this program, participants will first receive information about the University Consortium Kyoto and the FD training opportunities it provides.
+Next, we will confirm the basic knowledge of FD.
+One of the indispensable elements of FD is dialogue between faculty and students.
+In this training, students will learn the basic knowledge (e.g., the significance of the syllabus and how to write it), which is the first step in dialogue between faculty members and students, based on confirming the basic knowledge of FD.

 Schedule: